-There are three major building-trade organisations in New Zealand: The Building Hub, New Zealand Certified Builders and the Registered Master Builders Association.
-Members of all three can provide independent 10 year guarantees.
+There are four major building-trade organisations in New Zealand: CBS Coop, The Building Hub, New Zealand Certified Builders and the Registered Master Builders Association.
+Members of all four can provide independent 10 year guarantees.

-In addition, builders who are not members of a trade association can apply to Builtin Insurance, a specialist in guarantees and insurance for the building industry, for approval to provide the 10 Year Homefirst Builders Guarantee.
-Builders who can offer the Homefirst Builders Guarantee must first meet Builtin’s strict criteria, including having the right experience and qualifications and running a financially sound business.
-The cost of a guarantee varies, depending on the cost of your building contract.
-The Homefirst Builders Guarantee usually costs between $900 to $1,800 (including GST).
+In addition, builders who are not members of a trade association can apply to a specialist insurance provider.
+The cost of a warranty varies, depending on the cost of your building contract, usually between $1000 to $1,800 (including GST).

-The guarantees from all three trade organisations and the Homefirst Builders Guarantee vary in their benefits, amount of cover, terms & conditions, cost and security.
+The guarantees from all four trade organisations and an independent insurer’s Building Warranty vary in their benefits, amount of cover, terms & conditions, cost and security.
 Make sure you read and understand the policy on offer from your preferred builder.
 Do not assume you’ll automatically be covered by an independent guarantee just because you’ve engaged a member of a trade organisation.
 You will need to sign a guarantee application form, which the builder must submit for approval, and until you receive a Certificate of Guarantee you may not have cover in place.